 I declined Putt’s offer but he stayed to listen to my chat with Tam.
-Thai guys I’ve talked to who spoke reasonable English said they learned it from talking to American, Brit, Canadian and Australian tourists.
-I doubt that truth since some of these guys were able to handle the subjunctive tense and could make humorous jokes.
+Thai guys I’ve talked to who speake reasonable English say they learned it from talking to American, Brit, Canadian and Australian tourists.
+I doubt that was the whole truth since some of these guys were able to handle the subjunctive tense and could make humorous jokes.

 Tam said business was slow because of the late king’s death last year and this year’s cremation, which I understood with a grain of salt.
 We were in the same general area of the absent Red Indian that was surrounded by thousands of tourists.
 I had read online that business at New Guy Bar was usually slow.
-This was verified by my accidentally speaking to the one other paying customer—other than us— having a drink at the bar, an expat from UK-Scotland who lived in Hua Hin Thailand and was a regular here.
-“It’s always like this,” he said when I asked; even on a Saturday night?
+This was verified by my accidentally speaking to the one other paying customer—other than us— having a drink at the bar, an expat from UK, Scotland, who lived in Hua Hin and was a regular here.
+“It’s always like this,” he said; even on a Saturday night?
 “Yes.
 It’s never crowded.”

-Hua Hin is a ‘big’ city now, with about 50k population stretching miles along the Gulf of Thailand across from Jomthien Beach.
+Hua Hin is a ‘big’ city now, with about 50k population stretching miles along the Gulf of Thailand across from Pattaya.
 It has endless beaches and sublime sea views.
 It grew into a fashionable escape for residents of Bangkok after the 1920s, when the Thai royal family built a summer palace here.
 It’s still here and is used occasionally by them but is not open to the public most of the time.
 (I found many photos of the palace and grounds online.)
-Hua Hin Beach is popular for kite surfing and other water sports; the main stretch of sand, lined with high-end hotels and seafood shacks said one online review. (photo left: Hua Hin Thailand coastline)
+Hua Hin Beach is popular for kite surfing and other water sports; the main stretch of sand, is lined with high-end hotels and seafood shacks. (photo left: Hua Hin coastline)